The backup cycle - full backups¶

 During the prepare operation, xtrabackup boots up a kind of modified embedded InnoDB (the libraries xtrabackup was linked against).
 The modifications are necessary to disable InnoDB standard safety checks, such as complaining about the log file not being the right size.
 This warning is not appropriate for working with backups.
 These modifications are only for the xtrabackup binary; you do not need a modified InnoDB to use xtrabackup for your backups.

-and tell it which directory to prepare, for example, to prepare the
+--prepare option and tell it which directory to prepare, for example, to prepare the previously taken backup run:

 $ xtrabackup --prepare --target-dir=/data/backups/

 InnoDB shutdown with a message such as the following, where again the value of LSN will depend on your system: